samanthaming/samanthaming.com/articles/tidbits/77-html-kbd-tag.md

 | <code>Ctrl</code> | <kbd>Ctrl</kbd> |
 | monospace         | monospace       |

 From your browser, it might not make any difference with the default styling.
-They both are using the `monospace` font-family.
-But semantically they are identified differently.
+They are both using the `monospace` font-family.
+But semantically, they are identified differently.

 **`<kbd>`**: Text that indicates user input from a keyboard, voice input, or any other text entry device.